-Unless otherwise specified, the following Administrative, National and Department Policy Requirements and Terms for HUD Financial Assistance Awards apply.
+Unless otherwise specified, the following requirements apply and are detailed on HUD's Funding Opportunity page in the document titled, "Administrative, National & Departmental Policy Requirements and Terms for HUD Financial Assistance - 2024."
+You must review each requirement to ensure compliance is considered when preparing your application materials (e.g., staff, budget, and timeline).
 Failure to comply with these requirements may impact your ability to receive or retain a financial assistance award from HUD.
-Read the requirements carefully as the requirements are different among HUD's programs.